jonaskello/metal-kube/README.md

 ## Provision a worker node

-This script shuold be run on a master node.
-It will generate a bash command that should be run on the worker node in order to install docker, kubernetes binaries and join the node to the cluster.
+This requires no parameters.
+It shuold be run on a master node.
+It will generate a bash command that should be run on the worker node in order to install docker, kubernetes binaries (same vesion as the master node) and join the node to the cluster.

 ```bash
 # Run this on a master node to generate a worker provisioning command, then run the generated command on the worker to provision it
 curl -fsSL https://raw.githubusercontent.com/jonaskello/metal-kube/master/worker-gen.sh | bash
 ```

-If the worker has ssh access to the master you can also run directly on the worker:
+Alternatively, if the worker has ssh access to the master you can also run directly on the worker:

 ```bash
 ssh myuser@mymaster "curl -fsSL https://raw.githubusercontent.com/jonaskello/metal-kube/master/worker-gen.sh | bash" | bash
 ```

+## Provision additional master nodes

+TODO!

 ## How to find available versions of docker and kubernetes binaries